benrutter/ufo-tools/README.md

 ## Project Goals

-This library is meant to be a simple class for functional chaining in python in a way that:
+This library is meant to implement a simple Monad class for functional chaining in python in a way that:

 - Can be intergrated quickly/simply with existing code
 - Maintains type safety